ValveSoftware/source-sdk-2013/.github/CONTRIBUTING.md

  * Code contributions are not obliged to follow Mapbase's preprocessor conventions (e.g. #ifdef MAPBASE), although following them is usually acceptable.

+ * Code contributions which modify or add onto existing code should generally match its syntax and shouldn't change the spacing unless necessary.

  * If you are contributing a file you created yourself specifically for Mapbase, you are required to use the custom "Mapbase - Source 2013" header used in other Mapbase files as of Mapbase v5.0.
    You are encouraged to append an "Author(s)" part to that header in your file in order to clarify who wrote it.